 In this article, we explain 5 different ways that you can teach your kids about money - from simple conversations to have around the dinner table to mobile apps you can use to encourage your children to save up their pocket money - and explain some of the basic money principles that you should teach your kids to help prepare them to be responsible adults.

 Although it can be tempting for parents to shield money matters from their children, it’s vital to introduce young kids to the concept from as young an age as possible.
 Research in the UK from Cambridge University suggests that the money habits kids carry into adulthood may be set by the age of just 7 years old - so the earlier you start, the better.

-This can be as simple as talking about money - such as the cost of an item of clothing or your weekly grocery shop - in front of your children, or gifting them a piggy bank to introduce them to the idea of saving.
-At early ages, it doesn’t need to be anything sophisticated, but ensuring that money is a concept in their peripheral that they encounter in daily life helps to prepare them for when they start using it by themselves as teenagers.
+This can be as simple as talking about money - such as the cost of an item of clothing or your weekly grocery shop - in front of your children or gifting them a piggy bank to introduce them to the idea of saving.
+At an early age, it doesn’t need to be anything sophisticated but ensuring that money is a concept in their peripheral that they encounter in daily life helps to prepare them for when they start using it by themselves as teenagers.

 Let them see you use money

 The easiest way to introduce children to the concept of money is for them to see it being used in day-to-day life.
 Although we use cash less and less these days, particularly in the post-pandemic world, cash is a crucial instrument for showing children how money physically transfers from one person to another.

 Simply tapping a debit card at the till to pay for your groceries can be misleading, because you don’t get to see any actual money changing hands during the transaction, but seeing you pay for things with notes and coins helps to instil in children a better understanding of the value of money.
 Try to include your children in transactions as much as possible - for example, get your kids to count exactly how many coins are needed to pay for what you’ve bought from the local newsagents.
 This allows them to begin practising arithmetic while also learning about the purchasing power of money.